ctsit/send_rx/README.md

 # Send RX

-Send RX is REDCap extension that helps doctors to create prescriptions and send them to the pharmacies.
+Send RX is a REDCap extension that allows users to automatically generate prescriptions on PDF format and send them to the pharmacies.

 ## Getting Started